GlebGoodkovsky/simple_note_app/README.md

 - `body`: Styles the whole page.
 Uses a clean font and centers everything with flexbox.
 - `#notes-list li`: Adds space between notes and a bit of padding inside each one.
 - `#add-button`: Adds space above the "Add" button so it's not squished against the input box.
-- `#notes-list button`: Styles the delete button.
-Pushes it away from the note text, makes the cursor a pointer, and gives it red-ish colors so it stands out.
+- `#notes-list button`: This is a general style that applies to all buttons in our notes list.
+It gives them some space and makes the mouse cursor a pointer.
+- `#notes-list .edit-btn`: This is a **specific** style for the Edit button.
+It looks for any element with the class `.edit-btn` inside our notes list and gives it green "safe" colors.
+- `#notes-list .delete-btn`: This is a **specific** style for the Delete button, giving it red "danger" colors.
+These specific rules override any general styles.

 ---
 #### HTML